 What Is Fastpass At Disneyland Resort And How Do I Use It?

 FASTPASS is Disney’s free “skip the line” system for its most popular rides.
-To use FASTPASS for a ride, you will:
+Without MaxPass (covered below), to use FASTPASS for a ride, you will:

 Visit the FASTPASS kiosk for the ride (usually, but not always, located right near that ride’s entrance)